|Position:||Marketing & Communications Coordinator|

 |Job Classification:||Full-Time, Non-Exempt|

-The Marketing & Public Relations Coordinator is responsible for many of the day-to-day public relations tasks, initiatives/projects for Telfair Museums’ three sites.
-Reporting to the Director of Marketing/Public Relations, the Public Relations Coordinator is also responsible for the execution and delivery of all types of media interaction (paid and earned) and exposure, and for supervising department Interns/volunteers.
+The Marketing & Communications Coordinator is responsible for many of the day-to-day public relations tasks, initiatives/projects for Telfair Museums’ three sites.
+Reporting to the Director of Marketing & Communications, the Marketing & Communications Coordinator is also responsible for the execution and delivery of all types of media interaction (paid and earned) and exposure, and for supervising department Interns/volunteers.

 - Ensure media contact lists are up-to-date.

-- Work with graphic designer on the trafficking of ad schedule
+- Work with Creative Director on the trafficking of ad schedule

 - Responsible for accurately populating all area events calendars before calendar deadlines.
 This includes websites, television, radio, and other appropriate community outlets.
 Write and/or issue press releases under the guidance of the PR Director.